tarantool/cartridge-cli/README.rst

    * Install it from a package (see https://www.tarantool.io/en/download/ for OS-specific instructions).
-   * Build it from sources (see
+   * Build it from source (see
      https://www.tarantool.io/en/doc/latest/dev_guide/building_from_source/).

-3. [On all platforms except MacOS X] If you built Tarantool from sources, you need to manually set up the Tarantool packages repository:
+3. [For all platforms except macOS] If you build Tarantool from source, you need to set up the Tarantool packages repository manually:

    .. code-block:: bash